Turkey arrests IS suspect over planned attack on U.S. consulate

 Turkey has been on high alert after more than 100 people were killed by two suicide bombers in the capital Ankara in October.
 A similar attack at a town near the Syrian border in July left 33 dead.

-Turkey, a NATO member, has carried out air strikes against Islamist insurgents in neighboring Syria as part of the U.S.-led coalition fighting the militant movement.
+Turkey, a NATO member, has carried out air strikes against Islamist insurgents in neighbouring Syria as part of the U.S.-led coalition fighting the militant movement.

 On a visit to Turkey on Tuesday, U.S. Defense Secretary Ash Carter urged Ankara to do more to help destroy Islamic State militants.